kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-11-18-KAP-TEN-LAST-TECH-NEWS.md

-Submit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalhref="https://kaptandatasolutions.github.io/submit-project/">---
+---Submit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalhref="https://kaptandatasolutions.github.io/submit-project/">---
 layout: post
 title: "Technological News: Snowflake Intelligence, Cloudera Acquisition, and AI Advancements"
 subtitle: "An overview of recent developments in data science, physics, and health"